 The Difference Between Class V and Class VI Roads

 Unfortunately, a municipality’s policy to classify more roads as Class VI means that many roads are not maintained throughout the year.
 Of course, vehicles, including emergency vehicles, must be able to travel along these roads safely throughout the year.
-And that is not easy when the roads have been neglected.
+That is not easy when the roads have been neglected.

 Designating an Emergency Lane